mackacavs/CV/README.md

 *Raft Furniture / November 2015 - December 2018*

-Responsible for working with clients all the way from first meeting to completion of project.
+Responsible for working with clients all the way from first meeting to completion of sale.
 Generating and turning leads into sales, managing individual accounts based on individual client needs.

-Along with the responsibilities of my former role - I moved into a team management rolse.
-Responsible for overseeing the success of the brand's flagship store in Westfield Shepherd's Bush.
+Along with the responsibilities of my former role - I moved into a team management position at a newly opened store.
+I was tasked with overseeing the success of the brand's flagship store in Westfield Shepherd's Bush.

 #### OWNER/TEACHER